sagism/azc/README.md

-# ASC - LLM Chat from the command-line
+# AZC - LLM Chat from the command-line

 A command-line tool for interacting with LLMs.